East Kameng district: Nyishi

 The Nishi is a Tibeto-Burman language spoken by approximately 800–1200 people in the East Kameng district who live among the Aka (Hruso), but their language is distantly related, with distinct words for basic vocabulary.
 Although it has resemblances to Tani further to the east, it appears to be a separate branch of Tibeto-Burman.
 Koro is unlike any language in the various branches of the Tibeto-Burman family.
 Researchers hypothesize it may have originated from a group of people enslaved and brought to the area.

 Koro was recognized as a separate language in 2010 by a linguistic team of David Harrison, Gregory Anderson, and Ganesh Murmu while documenting two Hruso languages (Aka and Miji) as part of National Geographic's "Enduring Voices" project.
 It was apparently noticed by earlier researchers.

 Tourism

 The whole district is in picturesque hills covered with greenery.
-Tourist attractions in the district are in Papu Valley along the Papu River, among those Chayangtajo 48 km north and Bameng 81 km north of Seppo are hill stations connected by a motorable road.
-Kameng River is popular for fishing, which requires a fishing license from the district administration.
+Tourist attractions in the district are in Papu Valley along the Papu River, among those Chayangtajo 81 km north and Bameng 48 km north of Seppo are hill stations connected by a motorable road.

 Papu Valley is one of the most spectacular places in the district.
 Papu Valley got its name from the snake-like curvy streams of the Papu River.
 A vast field of rice covers the whole area of Papu Valley.
 Some of the major villages in this valley are Sede, Seba, Nere etc.

+Kameng River is popular for fishing, which requires a fishing license from the district administration.